vvek475/Shop-Now/README.md

 ### Developing with virtual environments

 The application can be developed with a virtual environment locally.
 This requires starting RabbitMQ services locally.

-### Continuous Intergration

-tools are used for running unit tests and code quality checks on each commit.
-These include:

 ### Setup Project